-- Remind members of upcoming appointments (by telephone or postcard) prior to scheduled appointments. - Encourage the member to call for NEMT (non-emergency medical transportation) services.
-Most members may receive NEMT
+- Remind members of upcoming appointments (by telephone or postcard) prior to scheduled appointments. - If a member needs assistance in obtaining transportation to a medical appointment, encourage the member to call MTM, Inc. (Medical Transportation Management, Inc.) for NEMT (non-emergency medical transportation).
+Most Medicaid and BadgerCare Plus members may receive NEMT services through MTM, Inc. if they have no other way to receive a ride.

-- services through LogistiCare.
 Refer to the NEMT service area for more information. - If the appointment is made through the HealthCheck screening or targeted case management programs, encourage the staff from those programs to ensure that the scheduled appointments are kept.